spatie/docker/README.md

 #### Attaching a network to the container

-If you want to attach the container to a docker network, use `setNetwork` method:
+If you want to attach the container to a docker network, use `network` method:

 ```php
 $containerInstance = DockerContainer::create($imageName)